nitro44x/cudaOversubscribe/README.md

 ## 5 GB (no oversubscription)

-Notice the Total Size of Host To Device is approximatly 5 GB, so the memory was transfered to the device only once and there were not device to host tranfers.
+Notice the Total Size of Host To Device is approximately 5 GB, so the memory was transfered to the device only once and there were not device to host transfers.

 Also, the addArray kernel had a range of runtimes of 897us - 42ms.